 The reforms are now likely to sail through Parliament and will come into effect from July next year.

 Funding for the EMDG scheme is at its highest level in more than two decades, with the government providing $60 million in the lead-up to last year’s election and a further $49.8 million in the 2019-20 financial year.

-If you would like to discuss your EMDG eligibility, please do not hesitate to give us a call at TCF Services
+If you would like to discuss your eligibility for R&D Prepayment, MMI, or EMDG, please give us a call, TCF Services is happy to help